Netflix viewers ‘nauseated’ over ‘sick and twisted’ Jeffrey Dahmer serial killer show

 The show stars Mare of Easttown actor Evan Peters as the man also known as the “Milwaukee Cannibal” or the “Milwaukee Monster”, who committed the murders and dismemberments of 17 men and boys between 1978 and 1991.

-It arrived on the platform on Thursday 22 September, and many viewers have already found the gruesome scenes too much to handle.
+It arrived on the platform on Thursday 22 September, and since then, many viewers have found the gruesome scenes too much to handle.

 “I’m tapping out at episode two...
 Jeffrey Dahmer is too sick and twisted and I can’t make it through this s***,” tweeted one viewer.